BanaanKiamanesh/Evo-Copter/README.md

 # Project-Evo
 Evo is a Raspberry pi Based Quadcopter, which is stablized with metaheuristic optimization algorithms!
+With all the computation happening onboard the vehicle.